UniversalMediaServer/api/README.md

 #### `yarn run start:prod`
 Starts the API and cron job in production mode.
 TypeScript files are compiled in memory on application start.

+## Logs

+To view the production logs:
+1. Run `sudo sh -c "du -ch /var/lib/docker/containers/*/*-json.log"` to print the list of logs.
+Look for the biggest one and copy the container ID.
+2. Run `docker logs -f --tail 100 CONTAINER_ID`

+## Troubleshooting

+If the production server is unstable, it could be because the Docker cache is filling the hard drive.
+To fix it, run `docker system prune -a` to clear unused stuff.